 On behalf of our more than 6.5 million members and supporters worldwide, we sent the CEOs of Facebook, Instagram, Twitter, YouTube, Twitch, and TikTok an urgent letter asking each one to enact a zero-tolerance policy against users posting videos or photos in which they’re shown harming animals and to immediately—and permanently—ban anyone who does so.

 In July 2019, a user of Twitch (a live-streaming platform for gamers) known as Alinity Divine came under fire for throwing her cat over her shoulder during a livestream.

-And just this week, YouTuber Brooke Houts posted footage of herself hitting, shoving, screaming at, and apparently spitting on her dog.
+And in August 2019, YouTuber Brooke Houts posted footage of herself hitting, shoving, screaming at, and apparently spitting on her dog.

 DOGS DESERVE RESPECT.
 IF YOU CAN'T TREAT DOGS WITH KINDNESS AND INSTEAD HIT THEM, DON'T GET ONE.

 — PETA (@peta) August 7, 2019

 Videos like these are extremely dangerous, because they may normalize treating animals disrespectfully or even physically abusing them—particularly for impressionable viewers, including these platforms’ younger users.
 They also increase the risk of “copycat” behavior by people who are desperate for publicity and attention—even the negative kind.